JoyZadan/html-css-portfolio-project/README.md

 * The YouTube videos came from CNBC and Future Business Tech

 ### Acknowledgement
 * Thanks to Code Institute's highly effective teaching method and the user-friendly LMS, both of which combined make for a pleasurable learning experience.
-Also thanks to Conrad Saunders at South Devon College for this time and insights into the project assessment criteria.
+Also thanks to Conrad Saunders at South Devon College for his time and insights into the project assessment criteria.
 Special mention and thanks to my mentor, Dario Carrasquel, for his support, invaluable insights and for also not hesitating to advise that I may want to pare down my ideas and focus my priorities to the critical and the essential parts of this project's development.